Ankur1a/Blog/README.md

 # Blog
 Users can maintain their blog reports.
-All CRUD operations can be done
+All CRUD operations can be done.